-The standard WMU Web page consists of five content areas—header, three columns and footer.
-There are specific standards for each content area and general standards for all content on WMU Web pages.
+The standard WMU web page consists of five content areas—header, two columns, row for spotlights and footer.
+There are specific standards for each content area and general standards for all content on WMU web pages.

 All text and heads should conform to WMU writing style, including but not limited to, dates, times, places, abbreviations, capitalization, and formatting for email addresses, postal addresses and phone numbers.